-Feeling the muscles stretch and compress just feels good, and watching the body grow stronger and more limber can provide a little boost that can help a low mood to just melt away.
-People who exercise may just feel a little stronger, and that physical boost may help them to feel as though they’re capable of dealing with life’s challenges in a comprehensive way.
+Feeling the muscles stretch and compress just feels good, and watching the body grow stronger and more limber can provide a little boost that can help a low mood melt away somewhat.
+People who exercise may feel a little stronger, and that physical boost may help them to feel as though they’re more capable of dealing with life’s challenges in a comprehensive way.

 Exercise programs can also provide people with an outlet for their time and creativity.
 When they’re under the influence of drugs, they may spend all their spare time looking for drugs, taking drugs or recovering from drugs.
 Exercise can provide people with a new hobby and a less destructive way to fill up the days.
 These classes could be the beginning of a healthy new passion that will continue to support people for the rest of their lives.

 While feeling physically fit and mentally sound might be beneficial for almost anyone, people with addictions might also encounter other benefits through the development of a regular exercise routine.
 For example, clinical research on the benefits of exercise published in Mental Health and Physical Activity followed a group of drug-addicted patients who participated in a three-month aerobic exercise class as part of a comprehensive drug rehab program.